kongpf8848/azure-openai-proxy/README.md

 # azure-openai-proxy

-An application that proxy OpenAI API requests to the Azure OpenAI service.
+An application that proxy OpenAI API requests to the Azure OpenAI service，support streaming output and typing effects.

 Verified support projects：